Textualize/textual/docs/guide/CSS.md

 --8<-- "docs/examples/guide/dom4.py"
 ```

-You may have noticed that some of the constructors have additional keyword arguments: `id` and `classes`.
+You may have noticed that some constructors have additional keyword arguments: `id` and `classes`.
 These are used by the CSS to identify parts of the DOM.
 We will cover these in the next section.

 Here's the CSS file we are applying: